jsfuentes/Code-Cheatsheet/React/data_loading/react-query.md

 }
 ```

+- Could also just check if data exists instead of isLoading, error especially if you are setting enabled

 #### UseQuery

 - unique key is used for caching and deduping, can be string or array of serializable data